 On 12 March 2014, the Faroe Islands came to an agreement with the EU and Norway on fishing rights for catching mackerel.
-In 2009 the Faroese catch of mackerel was around 15,000 tonnes and in 2014 it was ten folded to around 150,000 tonnes which approximately was the size of the Faroese quota of mackerel in 2021 as well.
+In 2009 the Faroese catch of mackerel was around 15,000 tonnes and in 2014 it was ten folded to around 150,000 tonnes which approximately was the size of the Faroese quota of mackerel in 2022 as well.
 The 2014 agreement with EU and Norway lasted for five years and was extended by two more years in 2019.
 Since 2021 there has not been any agreement between the coastal countries (Norway, UK, EU, Iceland, Greenland and the Faroe Islands) on fishing mackerel.
 Hence in both 2021 and 2022 the costal countries have set their own mackerel quota.
-The quality of the mackerel is higher in British waters, and the fishing is more effective, and since the Faroese fleet is not allowed to fish mackerel in British waters due to the lack of an agreement, both Norway and the Faroe Islands have set their own mackerel quota quite higher than recommended by ICES (the Faroese quota was set around 40% higher in 2021).
-In 2021 the pelagic ships spent longer time catching mackerel than when fishing in British waters, and in 2021 the total export value of mackerel was higher than in 2020.
-There is also yet no agreement between the costal countries for the other two species (herring and blue whiting).
+Due to the lack of an agreement, all coastal countries have set their own mackerel quota higher than recommended by ICES.
+Total fishery of mackerel by the coastal countries is therefore approximately 40% higher than recommended by the ICES.
+There is also yet no agreement between the coastal countries for the other two pelagic species (herring and blue whiting).